B13rg/Projects/README.md

   * Whois data
   * Protocol versions
   * Screenshot or PDF of the website in question

 ## Youtube Watched Autoremover
 ### Description
 The purpose of this tool is to remove videos from a youtube "Watch Later" playlist.
 Videos can be added very easily, but once they are watched they remain in the list until you remove them.
 This would automaticlly run every X minutes or hours and clear out the playlist of watched videos.
 That way, the list won't contain videos you've already seen.
 ### Goals
 * Work.
 * Choose wether to delete videos or add them to another playlist

+## Chip 8 Emulator
+### Description
+This is an emulator for the chip 8.
+It may or may not work, I'm still working on it.
+I used this website ([http://www.multigesture.net/articles/how-to-write-an-emulator-chip-8-interpreter/](http://www.multigesture.net/articles/how-to-write-an-emulator-chip-8-interpreter/)) as a guide.
+This has the graphics semi-setup, and can be used for other emulator or simple graphic programs.
+### Goals
+ * Get it working
+ * Add Super Chip-8 Opcodes
+ * Use functions instead of a switch statement